Lloyd Cattell

 While stationed in France and Germany, April - June 1945, the following photos were taken of CPL Cattell and fellow A-Battery soldiers.
 Courtesy of Joesph Covais, author of BATTERY.

-CPL Lloyd Cattell was awarded 6 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, Victory Ribbon and the European-African-Middle Eastern Theatre Ribbon.
+CPL Lloyd Cattell was awarded 6 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, Glider Badge, World War II Victory Medal, and European-African-Middle Eastern Theatre Ribbon.

 Lloyd W. Cattell, 47, died November 30, 1965.
 God Bless this hero.